If you’re an athlete or bodybuilder, you may have heard that glutamine is a gamechanger for muscle growth and recovery. Spoiler alert – it is.

 How to Find Glutamine in Foods and Supplements

-If you choose to take a glutamine supplement, you should take anywhere between 5 and 40 grams per day.
-About 5 to 10 grams per day is ideal for those who are taking the supplement for the first time, and you can slowly increase your intake as your body demands.
+If you choose to take a glutamine supplement, you should take anywhere between 5 and 40 grams of L-glutamine per day.
+About 5 to 10 grams per day is ideal for those who are taking the supplement for the first time, and you can slowly increase your glutamine intake as your body adjust.

-You’ll want to take it on an empty stomach, as the amino acid is sensitive to the acids in your stomach as well as to the heat released by digestion.
-Take 5 to 10-gram doses at a time, and you’ll give your body the amino acids it needs.
+You’ll want to take your glutamine supplement on an empty stomach, as this amino acid is sensitive to the acids in your stomach as well as to the heat released by digestion.
+Take 5 to 10-gram doses at a time to help give your body the amino acids it needs.

-Taking glutamine supplements is not the only way to get more of this important nutrient.
-Glutamine is naturally found in a variety of healthy, natural foods.
-Foods that contain glutamine include:
+Taking a glutamine supplement is not the only way to get more of this important nutrient.
+Glutamine is naturally found in a variety of healthy foods that make up a balanced diet.